StepTool: Enhancing Multi-Step Tool Usage in LLMs via Step-Grained Reinforcement Learning: Method

 Additionally, it should be noted that classic RLHF~\citep{ouyang2022training} typically optimizes ``prompt-response'' data with final rewards based on human preferences, which is equivalent to treating the task as a single step ($T=1$).
 However, in the scenario of tool learning involving multi-step interactions with external environments, each trajectory consists of multiple intermediate steps.
-Our method addresses the more complex case of $T > 1$ by applying step-grained rewards and optimizing actions at each step, ensuring both immediate and future outcomes are taken into account.
+Our method addresses the more complex case of $T > 1$ by applying step-grained rewards and optimizing actions at each step, accounting for both immediate and future outcomes.